 Performance evaluation of the T. Rowe Price European Stock Fund

-Let’s look at what has contributed to PRESX’s below-average performance in 1Q16.
+Let’s look at what has contributed to this fund’s poor performance YTD.

-We’ll look at the Franklin Mutual European Fund – Class A (TEMIX) in the next part of this series.
+We’ll look at the Franklin Mutual European Fund Class A (TEMIX) in the next article.